symfony/symfony-docs/guides/page_creation.rst

 We already know that the ``.yml`` extension can be changed to ``.xml`` or ``.php`` if you prefer to use either XML or PHP to write your configuration.
 Notice also that each environment loads its own configuration file.
-Let's look at the configuration file for the ``dev`` environment.
+Consider the configuration file for the ``dev`` environment.

 .. configuration-block::